 Snow?
 Check.
 Reindeer?
 Check.
 Auroras … fingers crossed.
 Hop in a sledge and let some of Santa’s reindeer take you on a 3-hour hunt across the untouched snow at night for the Northern Lights.
 The Jaakkola Reindeer Farm in Luosto will take you on a journey to a wilderness cabin far from any lights, giving you plenty of time and the best chance of seeing auroras in the sky.
 If nothing else, you get to experience a reindeer ride par excellence and have a warm drink in a wintry wilderness hut, surrounded by the quiet magic of Lapland.

 Are you ready to wrangle some auroras?
 Mount a friendly Finnish horse and head into the whispering, snow-crowned pines in search of the elusive spectacle.
 The warm, whickering horses are sure-footed, experienced Arctic travelers, and over an hour, your guide will lead your group to the best spots in Levi for seeing the Northern Lights.
 Just relax and enjoy the ride.

 Capture the moment

 Watching the silent dance of the Northern Lights is one thing.
 Getting them ready for Instagram is another.
-Luckily, photographers from Lapland have pooled their knowledge and experience, and from January 5th to 12th, you’ll learn from the best.
-At the Northern Lights Photography Workshop in Inari, professionals will walk you through your gear, the surrounding wilderness, and the best way to capture stunning aurora images.
+Luckily, professional photographers have pooled their knowledge and experience, and from January 5th to 12th, you’ll learn from the best.
+At the Northern Lights Photography Workshop in Utsjoki, professionals will walk you through your gear, the surrounding wilderness, and the best way to capture stunning aurora images.